Dwarkadhish Temple: Legend

 As per Hindu legend, Dwarka was built on a piece of land by Krishna that was reclaimed from the sea.
 According to the Mahabharata, the sage Durvasa once visited Krishna and his wife Rukmini.
 The sage wished that the pair took him to their palace, demanding that they pull his chariot like horses.
 The pair agreed and started to carry the sage, even as the latter struck Rukmini when she fell.
 After some distance, according to local tradition, Rukmini got tired and she requested some water from Krishna.
-Krishna dug a hole with his powers that brought in river Ganga to the place.
+Krishna dug a hole with his powers that brought in the river Ganga to the place.
 Durvasa was furious and cursed Rukmini to remain in the place.
 The temple where Rukmini's shrine is found, is believed to be the place where she stood.
 In the epic, finding no fault with the divine couple, Durvasa blessed Krishna with invincibility everywhere except the soles of his feet, and declared that Rukmini would be the foremost of the deity's spouses and would be his eternal companion in the next world as well.